scalawithcats/scala-with-cats/src/pages/adt/structural-recursion.md

 Let's briefly discuss each and then see how they apply to our example.

-The first strategy is relatively simple: when we consider the problem specific code on the right hand side of a pattern matching `case`, we can ignore the code in any other pattern matches.
+The first strategy is relatively simple: when we consider the problem specific code on the right hand side of a pattern matching `case`, we can ignore the code in any other pattern match cases.
 So, for example, when considering the case for `Empty` above, we don't need to worry about the case for `Pair`, and vice versa.

 The next strategy is a little bit more complicated, and has to do with recursion.
 Remember that the structural recursion strategy tells us where to place any recursive calls.
 This means we don't have to think about the recursion.
 The result is guaranteed to be correct so long as we get the non-recursive parts correct.